Interpretable Few-shot Learning with Online Attribute Selection

 The experiments are performed on three widely used 5-way 1-shot, 5-way 3-shot and 5-way 5-shot settings.
 For each class, a query set consists of 16 samples is constructed in each episode for CUB, AWA and aPY.
 For SUN, the query set contains 10 samples due the lower number of instances in each class.
 In each experiment, we report the mean accuracy with 95\% confidence interval over 600 episodes sampled from novel classes which is widely used as performance measure of FSL approaches.

 \textbf{Implementation Details:} As the attribute predictor network, we use a four blocks convolutional neural network similar to Conv-4 \cite{Proto} which is one of the most adopted backbone networks for FSL.
 In the original network, each block consists of a 3 × 3 convolution with 64 filters, followed by a batch normalization layer, a Relu non-linearity and a 2 × 2 max pooling layer.
 However, we change the number of filters to achieve feature maps with the number of channels equal to the total number of attributes in the final block.
 The Conv-4 is followed by a global average pooling.
 Then the features are fed to a linear layer with tanh activation function for its more symmetric properties and a wider output range compared to sigmoid activation function.
 The output is then normalized to have a range of [0,1], compatible with binary cross entropy.
 The attribute selector network consists of a one layer Bi-LSTM with 100 features in the hidden state, followed by a one-layer perceptron with sigmoid activation function.
 The Gumbel softmax sampler then uses the output of the selector network.
-In all experiments, $\alpha$ is set to 1 and the value of $\eta$ is specified in each subsection.
-More details regarding our implementation are available in supplementary materials.
+The value of $\eta$ is specified in each subsection.
+Additionally, we use Euclidean distance as the distance function in all experiments.
+More details regarding our implementation are available in \ref{app_imp}.